mjswensen/mjswensen.com/blog/_posts/2021-04-30-the-case-for-using-frameworks.md

 The Facebook team behind [React](https://reactjs.org/) has tried to abstract away the complexity of maintaining [webpack](https://webpack.js.org/) and other configuration to bootstrap a React application as quickly as possible.
 This allows engineers to create fully functional React application without having to worry about installing and configuring all the tooling; they only have to install the `react-scripts`  package.

-The build tool complexity didn’t go away, its burden just moved into the application’s dependencies rather than on the shoulders of the engineer building the application.
+The build tool complexity didn't go away, its burden just moved into the application's dependencies rather than on the shoulders of the engineer building the application.

 # Redeeming qualities of the stackless way

 Though using the stackless approach may not be feasible for projects larger than hobbies or prototypes, there are some excellent points in its philosophy that can benefit software projects regardless of which approach they use.

 1. "Users are the users."
-The focus on users’ needs, where the definition of users is literally the end users of the software, is a critical point that developers should stay as close to as possible.
+The focus on users' needs, where the definition of users is literally the end users of the software, is a critical point that developers should stay as close to as possible.
 It is only by keeping the users in mind that applications can be designed empathetically and with critical attributes such as performance and progressive enhancement at the forefront.
 2. "Stick to standards."
 One of the best features of the web is that it moves forward on open standards and an unfailing spirit of backward compatibility.
 Framework authors and framework users alike should embrace and utilize standard features as much as possible (without being afraid to use non-standard technology such as frameworks when it enables them to build better software more quickly).
 3. "Embrace simplicity where possible."
 The idea of using the best and simplest tool for the job is pervasive in the stackless approach, and indeed, is part of the core DNA of the web.
-It’s easy for engineers to fall into the trap of "over-engineering" solutions to problems that end up just creating more problems themselves; it takes discipline and the wisdom of experience to avoid this trap.
+It's easy for engineers to fall into the trap of "over-engineering" solutions to problems that end up just creating more problems themselves; it takes discipline and the wisdom of experience to avoid this trap.

 # Use stackless where it makes sense